 I use both sides of my Swiffer dry cloths before I throw them out.
 I purchase the Dollar General brand which is 20 for 2.00.
 I saw Save-a-Lot has a 20 pack for $1.00, but I haven't tried them yet.
 My mom does the same thing!

 I have the Swiffer handle and I cut down a cleaning cloth that is used for absorbing messes, the orange ones.
 I put it on my Swiffer and dust.
 Then I wash and dry my floors it saves me money time and space.

 Refresh your used Swiffer cloths by first hand washing to remove the inside dirt.
 To remove the particles stuck to the outside, it needs to be in a container to allow it to float.
-I do this in the bath tub.

 This is a guide about Swiffer Wet Jet refill recipes.
 You can save time and money by making your own cleaning refill solution for your Wet Jet.